gRPC server

 | Frame streaming | JSON lines pushed to all clients | Server-push (`StreamFrames`) |

-| Message size | Larger (JSON overhead) | About 5 to 10 times smaller |
+| Message size | Larger (JSON overhead) | Smaller (binary encoding) |

 | Code generation | Manual parsing | Auto-generated stubs |

-| Browser support | WebSocket/TCP clients | grpc-web (needs a proxy) |
+| Browser support | TCP clients only (no browser access without a bridge) | grpc-web (needs a proxy) |

 | Ease of use | `nc`, `curl`, any TCP client| Needs gRPC tooling |